 The first of these Plant Science activities for kids will surely ignite your child’s inner scientist.
 Quiz him if he could add or change the taste of salad leaves.
 The catch is no dressing is allowed.

-Another one of the best plant science activities for kids.
+This is one of the most fun hands-on plant science experiments for kids.
 Ask them if they really think leaves are green or if leaves have different colours hiding inside them.

-Try this simple activity to find the answer.
+Try this simple science activity to find the answer.
 What you need is:

 Step 1: Take a leaf and grind it to make paste.